Chapter 1 : The One Where James Knocks Me Down

-“There’s going to be food on the train,” I informed him, it was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
-He was quite a bit taller then me, so his chin resting on the top of my head.
+“There’s going to be food on the train,” I informed him.
+It was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
+He was quite a bit taller than me, so his chin resting on the top of my head.

-I may be sad about the fact that both of my parents were working, leaving them unable to bring me here themselves.
-I was glad that Daryl had taken the time to bring me back to school himself.
+I may be sad about the fact that both of my parents were working, leaving them unable to bring me here themselves, but I was glad that Daryl had taken the time to bring me back to school himself.